cicorias/Castle-Winbuntu/README.md

 SSH port forwarding/tunneling also seems pretty broken on WSL (at the very least it doesn't seem able to integrate with any real mechanism for name to number resolution, i.e. the `/etc/hosts` file appears at times as though it just gets ignored completely - or is perhaps less "authoritative" than the Windows-native "hosts" file.
 What this means is that you will typically need to use an ip address rather than the fqdn/hostname (including `127.0.0.1` instead of `localhost`) - unless the address would appear resolvable by a local/internal DNS server.
 You will also likely need sudo privileges in order to execute aliases/functions which may be configured to use "privileged ports" (which are really most network aliases/functions).

-In fact, I was never *really* able to get ssh port-forwarding to work natively in WSL - and perhaps collaterly why I started seeing the host key verification failures mentioned above - so you might be better served by using a native Windows app like PuTTY to accomplish this (I can report that this works quite well, if a little less intuitively in terms of initial setup than I had expected...). ~I won't document it here, but be on the lookout for another setup guide here on Github featuring my transparent, muti-hop solution featuring ConEmu/PuTTY/Pageant and oh-my-zsh plugins to create a session "index" for several different types of encrypted tunnels/port mappings :)~
+In fact, I was never truly able to get ssh port-forwarding to work reliably in WSL - and perhaps collaterly why I started seeing the host key verification failures mentioned above - so you might be better served by using a native Windows app like PuTTY to accomplish this (I can report that this works quite well, if a little less intuitively in terms of initial setup than I had expected...).

 **Update:** I was *finally* able to get **ssh multiplexing** to work, which has *all but completely eliminated a massive number of obstacles for me*...
 I'd describe this particular discovery as really the Sysadmin equivalent of feeling an immediate surge of supernatural power after being bitten by some weird glowing orange spider, or a sudden shirt-shredding green pectoral enormity after absorbing the entire radioactive, yet particularly nutrient-dense payload from an oddly unscrupulous, negligently-controlled yet curiously well-funded experiment featuring a highly-concentrated mix of weapons-grade plutonium, Human Growth Hormone, high-enzyme wheatgrass, and particularly viscous fish oil supplements :)